MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 to address it.
 With the right intentions, we add new things to do without taking anything away.
 Often, change requires as much undoing as doing.
 In the **Collaborate** phase, we ask teams to discuss what behaviors we need to start, stop, continue.
-It’s especially critical to talk openly about what we need to stop doing.
-This is important for 2
+Talk openly about what we need to stop doing.
+This method is important for two
 reasons: it creates focus and it makes it okay for team members to dissent and be open and proactive about derailers.